Employee Values and Social

 The health, safety and wellbeing of our employees across the Group is of paramount importance, and we work hard to ensure all our people are safe, whether they are working from home, working in our premises or working with our customers.

 We understand the value of supporting employees through mental health challenges.
-We have trained in house mental health first aiders, partnering with the charity MIND.
+We have trained in-house mental health first aiders and have continued our active partnering with the mental health charity MIND.

-We value long term employment with the company and have operated a long-service recognition scheme across the Group for several years.
+We value long term employment with the Group and have operated a long-service recognition scheme across the Group for several years.
+This is in addition to our employee recognition scheme which rewards employees for significant contribution to the business.

 Promoting equality and diversity